Record usage for billing with the API

 Event timestamps

-Make sure that the timestamp falls within the past 35 calendar days and isn’t more than 5 minutes in the future (the 5-minute window accounts for clock drift between your server and Stripe’s systems).
+Make sure the timestamp is within the past 35 calendar days and isn’t more than 5 minutes in the future.
+The 5-minute window is for clock drift between your server and Stripe systems.

 Usage values